News & Insights

 They were charged with damaging the statue and plinth “with other and others unknown without lawful excuse.”
 Their acquittal for criminal damage on 6th January 2022 at Bristol Crown Court sparked differing and ardent reactions from the general public, MPs and lawyers that is rarely seen.

 Edward Henry KC, a criminal and regulation barrister at Mountford Chambers, wrote a piece on the verdict that was published in The Times on 7th January 2022.

 “The recorder of Bristol recognised that this wasn’t an ordinary criminal damage trial.
 The city had been torn in pieces, and so the trial was about far more than the fate of the four defendants.
 The trial would assume symbolic importance – and if handled correctly, bring some catharsis.

 The real heritage to be protected here is not the statue of a slaver, but the institution of the jury itself.”

 As a Times subscriber, you can read it here: https://www.thetimes.co.uk/article/think-twice-before-criticising-the-colston-verdict-ksc2q3whl

 Alternatively, here is a PDF version.

-Edward Henry QC appeared on GB News on Saturday 8th January to discuss the Colston verdict with Alastair Stewart, you can watch the interview in full below.
+Edward Henry KC appeared on GB News on Saturday 8th January to discuss the Colston verdict with Alastair Stewart, you can watch the interview in full below.

-Edward Henry QC article in the Law Society Gazette can be viewed here.
+Edward Henry KC article in the Law Society Gazette can be viewed here.

 Ben Hargreaves explores the inherent challenges in the admissibility of sexual history in sex cases.
 Section 41 of the Youth…